jduron01/Toy-Calculator/README.md

 - Support for `+`, `-`, `*`, `/`, and parentheses
 - REPL for interactive evaluation

+## Caveats
+- Only integers can be evaluated
+- Program terminates when an error occurs (e.g. division by zero)

 ## Build
 ```bash
 opam install dune alcotest